Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `context`

+*Read-only*.
 Access to the script context for this reference and its associated script.

 **Returns**: